nickbrandt/GitLab/doc/administration/reference_architectures/10k_users.md

    # Specify if a node should attempt to be primary on initialization.
    repmgr['master_on_initialization'] = false

-   # START user configuration
-   # Please set the real values as explained in Required Information section
-   #
    # Replace PGBOUNCER_PASSWORD_HASH with a generated md5 value
    postgresql['pgbouncer_user_password'] = '<pgbouncer_password_hash>'
    # Replace POSTGRESQL_PASSWORD_HASH with a generated md5 value